 The Champagne region is full of history, from the stunning cathedral in Reims to the small village of Hautvillers where Dom Perignon is buried.
 Champagne is known the world over and is produced in such a surprisingly tiny area – if you’re just passing through you won’t even see a grape!
 One of the most common questions is “Where are the vines?”

-Well, the guests at our chateau return time and time again because they feel at home as soon as they walk through the door and are given a warm welcome by us.
+The guests at our chateau return time and time again because they feel at home as soon as they walk through the door and are given a warm welcome by us.
 We work very hard to make sure each guest is given our attention, and nothing is too much trouble!
-Although this isn’t always easy, especially when you are serving dinner for a wedding party of fifty guests and then you’re told there’s actually 52 guests now and one is a vegetarian!

 Summarize the region for us in three words!